 Rosie’s written two cookery books which, she says, charter her age.
 Her first book, Spooning with Rosie, has simple, student, comfort food.
 The second, Supper with Rosie, is a bit more grown up.
 When asked about her food/travel wishlist there was barely a hesitation.
 ‘Tokyo because it’s so immersive and different; overwhelming, exciting and fundamentally foreign.’
 So where does Rosie head when she’s going out for a meal?
 Now that we have a son it’s more neighbourhood – easy, seasonal, accessible and appealing.
 All I want is ‘a really flipping nice supper!’
 I couldn’t agree more.

-Have you come across any unusual foods on your travels – let us know what and where in the comments below…
+Have you come across any unusual foods on your travels – tell all, what and where in the comments below…

 Many thanks to Celebrity Cruises for inviting me along to this big Icelandic bake off!